intel/tiny-tensor-compiler/docs/manual/tutorial_matrix_chain.rst

 where :math:`Q(:,:,e)` selects a :math:`\mathbb{R}^{56x9}` submatrix from the tensor Q and likewise for :math:`P(:,:,e)`.

-In the :ref:`tensor language <tensor language>` we can implement that kernel as following:
+In the :ref:`tensor language <tensor language>` we can implement the kernel as following:

 .. _fused kernel example: